-The Maricopa County Air Quality Department's (MCAQD) Emissions Inventory (EI)
+The Maricopa County Air Quality Department's (MCAQD) Emissions Inventory (EI) Unit

-Section collects, reviews, stores and manages stationary source air pollution emissions data for sources in Maricopa County.
+collects, reviews, stores and manages stationary source air pollution emissions data for sources in Maricopa County.

 A point source emissions inventory shows annual air pollutant emissions for